Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Background - Vision-based Policy Learning in simulation

 Our method leverages a vision-based policy $\pi^v$ trained in simulation from prior work~\cite{Wang2023One}.
 We describe the core training procedure here, and refer to~\cite{Wang2023One} for more details.
 The dressing task is formulated as a Partially Observable Markovian Decision Process (POMDP) and is solved via reinforcement learning.
 The core components of the POMDP are defined as follows:

 \textbf{Observation Space $O$}: The policy observation is the segmented point cloud of the scene, which consists of the garment point cloud $P^g$ and the human arm point cloud $P^h$.
 As we assume the human to be static, we can obtain the static arm point cloud $P^h$ before the garment occludes the arm and use it during the whole dressing process; thus our input includes the full arm even when the garment occludes it.
-A single point $P^r$ at the location of the robot's end-effector is added to the observation as well.
+A single point $P^r$ at the location of the robot's end-effector is added to the observation.
 The full observation $o$ is the concatenation of these three point clouds: $o = [P^g; P^h; P^r]$ (see Figure~\ref{fig:system} for a visualization).
-The feature for each point in $o$ is a one-hot encoding indicating which object the point belongs to, i.e., the garment, human arm, or robot end-effector.
+The feature for each point in $o$ is a one-hot encoding indicating which object the point belongs to, i.e., the garment, the human arm, or the end-effector.

 \textbf{Action Space $A$}: the action $a \in A$ is defined as the delta transformation for the robot end-effector.
-It is a 6D vector, where the first 3 elements denote the delta translation, and the second 3 elements denote the delta rotation in the form of axis angle.
+It is a 6D vector, where the first 3 elements denote the delta translation, and the second 3 denote the delta rotation represented as axis angle.

 \textbf{Reward $r$}: The reward $r$ consists of a term that measures the task progress, which is the dressed distance of the garment along the human arm, with additional auxiliary reward terms to prevent the gripper from moving too close to the person.
 The full detailed reward function is the same as in Wang et al.~\cite{Wang2023One}, and can be found on our project website.